Architecture of Ireland: Georgian Ireland

-In addition to these large-scale buildings, the defining characteristic of Georgian city planning was terraces and squares of elegant family homes.
+In addition to these large-scale buildings, the defining characteristic of Georgian city planning was terraces, squares of elegant family homes even with parks, one of them being St. Stephen's Green, one of Dublin's largest parks.
 In Ireland, many of these became tenements during the course of the 19th century and a significant proportion were demolished as part of various 20th-century slum clearance programmes.
 However, many squares and terraces survive in both Dublin and Limerick.
-Of particular interest are Pery Square in the latter city and Merrion Square in the former.
+Of particular interest are Pery Square in the latter city and Merrion Square, one of Dublin's most iconic square, in the former.
 Some smaller towns in Ireland also have Georgian architecture of interest, such as the fine Georgian squares and terraces of Mountmellick, County Laois, and Birr, County Offaly, which is a designated Irish Heritage Town.

 Near the end of George III's reign, one of Ireland's most famous Georgian buildings was completed.
 The GPO was built in 1814 and located on Dublin's main street, O'Connell Street.
 Designed by Francis Johnston, the building's most striking feature is its hexastyle Ionic portico.
 Above the building are three statues representing Fidelity, Hibernia and Mercury.
 The interior is made up largely of a postal hall with a high ceiling.
 The building has been largely rebuilt since its original construction, mainly due to severe damage incurred in the Easter Rising in 1916.

 To enhance the new buildings and cope with larger traffic volumes, the Wide Streets Commission was established in 1757.
 It bought houses by compulsory purchase to widen streets or to create new ones.